Not everyone has an easy time qualifying for life insurance, unfortunately.

 Sometimes, it’s too high of a risk.

-For anyone with diabetes, life insurance becomes significantly harder to purchase, however there are a few carriers who are willing to accept the impairment, and you may be shocked at the rates you could get.
+Life insurance becomes significantly harder to purchase with diabetes, however there are a few carriers who are willing to accept the impairment

 The Difficulty of Life Insurance for Type 1 Diabetics

 Every year, approximately 1.4 million Americans are diagnosed with T1D and it continues to be the seventh leading cause of death in the United States.

 In many cases, while diabetes was not the primary cause of death for an individual, it was still a contributing factor.

 When someone has Type 1 diabetes, it means their body isn’t producing enough insulin.
 While in and of itself may not be dangerous, what is of concern is if a person does not properly manage their blood glucose level, it can lead to more serious health issues.

 The longer a person has uncontrolled diabetes, the worse it is on their body, and the higher likelihood of other long term health concerns.